garrettkilpatrick/coffee-maker-simulator/README.md

 ## Project Overview
 I created this project as part of Hyperskill's Java Backend Developer course.
 For the project, I was provided with a general description of what the program needed to accomplish and expected output of the program.
 It was my job to write the code to produce the expected output after multiple test cases are run.

-This is my first "major" project incorporating Object-Oriented Programming (OOP) principles, particularly inheritance.
+This is my first "major" project incorporating Object-Oriented Programming (OOP) principles.
 The goal of the program is to simulate a coffee maker that allows users to:

 - Buy different types of coffee
 - Fill the coffee maker with supplies